Chair of Surgery

 of surgical research at Texas Tech University Health Sciences Center El Paso.
 He is

-an associate professor in the Department of Surgery and Internal Medicine and is board
+a professor in the Department of Surgery and Internal Medicine and is board certified

 Dr. Davis obtained his Doctorate of Medicine in 1999 from Baylor College of Medicine in Houston, Texas.
 He completed general surgery residency and a fellowship at the University of Louisville in 2005.
 His specialty interests include hepatobiliary and pancreatic surgery.
 He also is an expert in laparoscopic and robotic surgery with a special emphasis in foregut surgery, including treatment of hiatal hernia and gastro-esophageal reflux disease.
 His innovations include endoscopic treatments for biliary disease (ERCP) and surgical treatments for gastroparesis.